qihenry/rally-clipper/README.md

 It computes motion scores over time, smooths them, detects sustained “active” windows, merges nearby activity, and exports clips.

-## Best recording conditions

-You should get the best results when:

-- camera is fixed and stable
-- the whole table is visible
-- players stay mostly in frame
-- people rarely walk in front of the camera
-- lighting is fairly consistent

 ## Known limitations